j-easy/easy-jobs/README.md

 </p>

 The job server uses a pool of worker threads to execute jobs.
-Job execution requests are submitted through a restful API.
+Job execution requests are submitted through a RESTful API.

 ## How to use it ?